tarwn/lessthandot-hugo/blogs/content/posts/2011-11-09-you-should-be-watching.md

 type: post
 date: 2011-11-09T13:17:00+00:00
 ID: 1377
-excerpt: 'Have you been watching Brent Ozar PLF’s Technology Triage Tuesdays?
-If you’re not, you should.
-I’ve been watching for the last couple of months, and every web cast is a golden nugget of information.
-However, don’t feel blue for missing out on this gr&hellip;'
+excerpt: "Have you been watching Brent Ozar PLF's Technology Triage Tuesdays?
+If you're not, you should.
+I've been watching for the last couple of months, and every web cast is a golden nugget of information.
+However, don't feel blue for missing out on this gr&hellip;"
 url: /index.php/datamgmt/dbadmin/mssqlserveradmin/you-should-be-watching/
 views:
   - 3981